 3. COLLECTING, HANDLING AND SHARING PERSONAL DATA

-We collect most of the personal data we process directly from schools (in some cases directly from teachers, training attendees, training providers and parents).
+We collect most of the personal data we process directly from schools (in some cases directly from teachers, training attendees, training providers and parents) and in the ordinary course of interaction or communication.
 We also collect data from third parties (working references, professionals or authorities) or from publicly available resources.

 Personal data held by us is processed by appropriate members of staff for the purposes for which the data was provided.
 We take appropriate technical and organisational steps to ensure the security of personal data about individuals, including secure use of technology and devices, and access to our online systems.
 We do not transfer personal data outside of the European Economic Area unless we are satisfied that the personal data will be afforded an equivalent level of protection.